 Sean Payton and learning how to teach the right lessons

-LOS ANGELES — It’s not just about taking lessons from defeat.
+LOS ANGELES — For Sean Payton, it’s not just about taking lessons from defeat.
 It’s about taking the right ones.
 And knowing what to emphasize, and what to let go.

-“As a young coach, I was poor at this,” Broncos coach Sean Payton said Friday.
+“As a young coach, I was poor at this,” Payton said Friday.

 The topic was about fixable mistakes compared with the ones that aren’t.
 This arose from the thoughts of a handful of Broncos players — including right tackle Mike McGlinchey and safety P.J.
 Locke — who put the burden of improvement on themselves, noting how remedies for the issues that plagued the team in its 22-17 loss at Houston last week were within the team’s control.